xlxulei1005/Movie_Recommend_System/README.md

 # Movie_Recommend_System

 ### Description
-This is the project for machine learning courses.
+This is the project for machine learning course.

 ### File Explanation
 The repo consists of the following files